apache/james-project/src/adr/0042-applicative-read-repairs.md

 ## Consequences

-The expect **auto-healing** inconsistencies on existing deployments (at a limited configuration cost).
+The expected **auto-healing** inconsistencies on existing deployments (at a limited configuration cost).
 This should ease operation of the Distributed James server.

 A configuration for James Distributed server will be added to control read repairs, per entity.